kapouer/express-dom/README.md

   A plugin can set response status, `output` and let other plugins change it, or can directly handle response and set `output` to false (or do nothing).

+- settings.filters
+  Array of filter: request => bool functions.
+  If a filter returns *false*, the request is aborted.

 - settings.priority (integer, default 0)
   This defines separate pools (and queues) for allocating instances.
   Used in conjonction with `prioritize` helper (installed by default), it helps